An infinite-dimensional approach to path-dependent Kolmogorov equations: Introduction

 \subsection{Notation}

-We will use the following notations throughout the paper (in addition to those introduced above): $T$ will stand for a fixed finite time-horizon; $X_t(r)$ will stand again for the value of $X$ at $r$, $r<t$.
-Stochastic processes will be denoted with upper-case letters, while greek lower-case letters will be used for determinitic paths, most of the times seen as points in some paths space.
-As long as no stochastics are involved, one can always think of a path $\gamma$ as defined on the whole interval $[0,T]$ and read $\gamma_t$ as its restriction to $[0,t]$.\\ By $C([a,b];\bR^d)$ and $D([a,b];\bR^d)$ we will denote respectively the space of continuous and càdlàg functions from the real interval $[a,b]$ into $\bR^d$; $D([a,b);\bR^d)$ will denote the set of càdlàg functions that have finite left limit also for $t\to b$. \\
+We will use the following notation throughout the paper (in addition to those introduced above): $T$ will stand for a fixed finite time-horizon; $X_t(r)$ will stand again for the value of $X$ at $r$, $r\leq t$.
+Stochastic processes will be denoted with upper-case letters, while Greek lower-case letters will be used for deterministic paths, most of the times seen as points in some paths space.
+As long as no stochastics are involved, one can always think of a path $\gamma$ as defined on the whole interval $[0,T]$ and read $\gamma_t$ as its restriction to $[0,t]$.